 Architectural Art for Places of Legacy

-At John Marc Anderson Studios, we create custom architectural art and commemorative mementos that transform your most prominent buildings into enduring symbols of legacy.
-These pieces are commissioned by universities, cultural institutions, hotels, and organizations seeking donor recognition, patron gifts, fundraising objects, or limited-edition retail works tied to their most iconic architecture.
+At John Marc Anderson Studios, we create architectural mementos used by institutions for donor recognition, capital campaigns, and milestone commemorations.
+These miniature works of hand held art are commissioned by churches, private residences, universities, cultural institutions, hotels, and organizations seeking patron gifts, fundraising objects, and limited-edition retail works tied to their most iconic architecture.

 Xavier University Of Louisiana chose their historic administration building in New Orleans as their architectural icon for a broad range of fund raising and donor recognition applications.

 The university wanted their architectural memento to honor the generations of educators who shaped the institution through service and scholarship.
-Shown at the standard 3” × 6” donor-gift scale, the piece is presented with a presentation hook and archival gift bag; an easel-display version is also available.
+This is the seasonal ornament variation.

-Institutions choose custom art that honors their architecture because it deepens engagement, strengthens long-term stewardship, helps build their brand, and creates meaningful legacy recognition.
+Institutions choose our projects honoring their architecture because it deepens engagement, strengthens long-term stewardship, helps build their brand, and creates meaningful legacy recognition.

 Your project begins with a completely handcrafted large scale original relief work, from which smaller mementos will be created.
-Many organizations choose to keep the original for permanent display or to donate to a significant benefactor.
-This original measures 24” x 36”.
+First Presbyterian Church of Baton Rouge, 33”x44”, 2026

 We use a range of professional modeling materials, including rigid foams, basswood, and sculpting compounds, to create the original three-dimensional model, which is then carefully refined and miniaturized into a finished architectural artwork.